Skip to main content

 On April 2, 2026, Google launched Gemma 4 under the Apache 2.0 license.
-This isn't a demo model or a bridled model to attract developers.
-It's a frontier-level model — comparable to Claude Haiku and GPT-4o mini — available in 4 sizes (2B, 8B, 16B, 31B) and usable for free, locally, with no data sent externally.
+This isn't a demo model or a bridled version: it's a frontier-level model — comparable to Claude Haiku and GPT-4o mini — available in 4 sizes (2B, 8B, 16B, 31B) and usable for free, locally, with no data sent externally.

 Combined with Ollama (the local model runtime that exploded in popularity in 2025) and connected to n8n, this setup gives you: